Who we are and what we do

 Through active engagement, AHURI's work informs the policies and practices of governments and the housing and urban development industries, and stimulates debate in the broader Australian community.

-AHURI receives income from three sources: grants from the Australian and state and territory governments; contributions from our university partners; and contributions from third parties.
-For further information see our current Annual Report.
+AHURI receives income from three sources: grants from the Australian and state and territory governments; contributions from our university partners in the National Housing Research Program; and contributions from third parties through professional services.

 AHURI is purposely structured to support evidence-based policy development.